 Drip brewers were intended to brew coffee in volume, meaning they have to work fast with minimal total brew time possible.
 The water is not given enough time to pull the entire flavor from the coffee grounds, thus, it does not give you as flavorful a cup as brewing with the other method.

 Is Chemex Coffee the same?

 Both are very similar.
-Chemex is pretty much the same as pour-over except that you have some specifics with regards to the equipment.
+Chemex is pretty much the same as pour-over coffee except that you have some specifics with regards to the equipment.
 Chemex coffee is exclusively brewed with a glass carafe and funnel.
-You will usually also use a thicker filter for Chemex vs. Pour-Over.
+You will usually also use a thicker coffee filter for Chemex vs. Pour-Over.